 Sensing my disappointment, coach Pangke said that we shouldn’t be too hard on ourselves as not everyone could successfully equalize underwater, especially beginners.
 It would take a lot of practice; we just need to be patient and keep trying.

 We did line diving several times before we moved on to duck diving.
 This is the part where you dive headfirst but without holding onto a rope.
-If you can quickly sink below the water, this technique may come easy to you, but duck diving would be very challenging if you’re a ‘floater’ (naturally buoyant people) like me.
+If you can quickly sink below the water, this technique may come easy, but duck diving would be very challenging if you’re a ‘floater’ (naturally buoyant person) like me.

-After demonstrating how it’s supposed to be done, coach Pangke asked us to do it one by one.
+After demonstrating how it’s supposed to be done, coach Pangke asked us to do it individually.
 A few were able to do it successfully, while some, including yours truly, failed miserably.

 I kicked my legs rapidly, trying to push myself downward, but I couldn’t, for the life of me, descend.
 A dog can dive better than me.